RyotaKuzuya/blockchain-application-using-fabric-java-sdk/README.md

 ## NOTE: This repository has been archived and no longer maintained!
+### This software includes the work that is distributed in the Apache License 2.0.

 # Create and deploy a blockchain network using Hyperledger Fabric SDK for Java